omi-repo/TimerForScreenTimeout/README.md

 ## Getting Started

 The app is a demo app for using the latest API from Jetpack in 2021 in order to complete the app.
+It uses MVVM architecture.

 ## Images